-The Project aims to improve solid waste and plastic management in Cambodia.
-The Project aims to create selected municipalities throughout Cambodia that can: (i) demonstrate improved solid waste management performance adaptable and scalable to other municipalities in the country, (ii) support solid waste management policy and legislation, and (iii) support capacity development at both the national and the municipal levels.
-The project will include support for improvements in the waste collection, transport, and recovery, treatment, recycling, disposal and in cost recovery by improvement of waste fee collection.
+The Project aims to improve solid waste and plastic management in Cambodia in selected municipalities in Cambodia that can: (i) demonstrate improved solid waste management performance adaptable and scalable to other municipalities in the country, (ii) support solid waste management policy and legislation, and (iii) support capacity development at both the national and the municipal levels.

+The Project will focus on supporting the improvement of solid waste collection services including waste collection, transport, and recovery, treatment, recycling, disposal and cost recovery by improvement of waste fee collection.
 It will also support improved monitoring and enforcement of private waste management companies, information availability and reliability, and citizen engagement and public information.
+The capacity building and technical assistance will focus on the improvement of the performance of the private sector through the provision of transaction advisory services.
+At the local level, it will support the implementation of Cambodia's Sub-decree 113 as specified in Article 9 - "it is the municipal and district administration that has the role to manage municipal solid waste within their jurisdiction."
 The project will also support plastic policies and improved plastics management to reduce the amount of waste that needs to be collected or landfilled, increase recovery and recycling, and contribute to reduced plastic leakage to the waterways and ocean.